yuy113/R-tiny-project-Web-scraping-using-R/README.md

-# R-tiny-project-Web-scrapping-using-R
+# R-tiny-project-Web-scraping-using-R
-Web scrapping using R
+Web scraping using R

 Construct dependence network using the web data from IMDB top 100 movies.